DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 }
 ```

 The `Seek` trait represents an IO object with a "cursor", which represents the current position in the IO stream represented by the object.
 The required method `seek` attempts to move that cursor.
-Suching moving should be relative, thus the possible relative positions (along with how many bytes would be moved) are passed in as the `SeekFrom` enum, which is defined as:
+Such moving should be relative, thus the possible relative positions (along with how many bytes would be moved) are passed in as the `SeekFrom` enum, which is defined as:

 ```ignore
 #[derive(Copy, PartialEq, Eq, Clone, Debug)]